razyousuf/collaborative-peer-review-system/README.md

      ```
      <?php
-          $conn= new mysqli(
+        $conn= new mysqli('localhost','root','','sprs')
-                   'localhost',
-                   'root',
-                   '',
-                   'sprs')
      ?>
      ```

 4. **Run the Application**
     - Move the project folder to the htdocs directory in your XAMPP installation.
-    - Open your web browser and navigate to http://localhost/SCPRS.
+    - Open your web browser and navigate to http://localhost/sprs.

 ### Usage